ngoquanghuy99/nevermore/README.md

-An application to analyze text from users.
+nevermore - An NLP application to analyze English text from users.